You’re likely thinking: “Is my idea worth building?”, “What features matter for v1?”, “How long will making this app take, and will anyone use it?”

 Use the feedback loop to polish your product.
 Streamline workflows that feel too long, add small touches like confirmation prompts to prevent mistakes, and clean up placeholder content or test accounts.

-If you’re working with the best Android app development company or a top Android app development company, this is the stage where their QA expertise can be invaluable for catching minor but impactful improvements.
+If you’re working with the best Android app development company, this is the stage where their QA expertise can be invaluable for catching minor but impactful improvements.

 By the close of this stage, you should feel confident that: